smartheim/ui-maintenance/assets/contexthelp/rule.md

 In the middle part of the screen you see the graphical rule editor.

-To make you more space to edit your rule, you can collapse the name, description and UID section.

 To your very left there is a list of available rule components.
 There are three different types of components.
 For easy navigation they are color coded: